Joseph J. Reynolds: Postbellum career

-After the war, Reynolds remained in the regular army as the Colonel of the 27th U.S. Infantry Regiment and was then assigned command of the Department of Arkansas.
+After the war, Reynolds remained in the regular army as the Colonel of the 26th U.S. Infantry Regiment and was then assigned command of the Department of Arkansas.
 He later was transferred to duty in Texas during Reconstruction, replacing Charles Griffin in charge of the Department of Texas.
 When military rule in Texas ceased in 1870, Reynolds again returned to frontier garrison duty, and was made the Colonel of the 3rd United States Cavalry Regiment.

 Battle of Powder River

 Reynolds participated the Black Hills War, of 1876-1877, and led the Big Horn Expedition out of Fort Fetterman, Wyoming Territory, on March 1, 1876 in search of "hostile" Lakota Sioux and Northern Cheyenne Indians under Sitting Bull and Crazy Horse.
-On the morning of March 17, 1876, Reynolds and six companies, about 379 men of the 2nd and 3rd United States Cavalry Regiments attacked a Northern Cheyenne and Oglala Lakota Sioux village on the Powder River, in what became known as the Battle of Powder River.
+On the morning of March 17, 1876, Reynolds and six companies, about 383 men of the 2nd and 3rd United States Cavalry Regiments attacked a Northern Cheyenne and Oglala Lakota Sioux village on the Powder River, in what became known as the Battle of Powder River.
 The Native Americans were camped on the west bank of the River in southeastern Montana Territory when Reynolds' soldiers attacked it, and after a five-hour-long engagement, suffering four men killed, six wounded, 66 frostbitten, and inflicting only a few killed and wounded, he withdrew his men from the battlefield and retreated about 20 mi to the south.
 Native American leaders in the village at the time were Two Moon, He Dog, Little Wolf, and Wooden Leg.
 During the battle, He Dog rode a horse belonging to Crazy Horse, who was camped only about 15 mi to the north during the battle on St. Patrick's Day.

 Reynolds's winter campaign of March 1876 ended in failure and he was subsequently court-martialed for three charges.
 He was found guilty of all of the charges and given the sentence of suspension of rank and pay for one year's period.
-Joseph Reynolds resigned from the United States Army on June 25, 1877.
+Although the sentence of the court-martial was suspended, Joseph Reynolds resigned from the United States Army on June 25, 1877.